Yomguithereal/baobab/README.md

 The computed data node will of course automatically update whenever at least one of the watched paths is updated.

-Note that the getter function is lazy and that data won't be computed before you access it.

 It is not possible, at the time being, to modify facets' definition at runtime.
 It may however be allowed in further versions.

 #### Specialized getters